 - Students can think about who a poem is addressing and write a response from them.

 - Students can look through the biographies and create a PowerPoint about one of the people.
 Alternatively, they can choose a different historical figure to research.

 - Students can record themselves reading one of the poems.

 - Students could make a bookmark by drawing an angry ghost and choosing a quote to accompany it.

 - Students can follow the recipe and have a go at making some Semla buns.
 Click here for recipe.

 - They could write their own version of the one of the poems as a diary entry, a song, a play or a story.

 - They can act out an interview with one of the ghosts.

 - Ask one person to ‘freeze’ in the role of one of the angry ghosts.
 Other people take it in turns to stand behind them and whisper their thoughts.

-- Read my analysis of Mary Shelley and then ask pupils to write about their own poems in a similar way.
+- Students can read my analysis of Mary Shelley and then ask pupils to write about their own poems in a similar way.
 (Click here for my analysis)

-- Work as a group/class to make a collage or tapestry of the angry ghosts.
+- They can work as a group/class to make a collage or tapestry of the angry ghosts.

-- Work as a group/class to produce a poetry collection.
+- Students can work as a group/class to produce a poetry collection.
 If you wish to self-publish for free, here is a quick guide: Mai’s Guide to Self-Publishing.
 You might also like to refer to my editing guide.
 Mai’s Editing Guide for poetry.

-I’d love to hear about any activities you do based on the poems, so please email me with any photos, videos, sound recordings and pictures.
-If I have permission to share your work on social media, please let me know in your email.
+I’d love to hear about any activities you do based on the poems, so please email me with any photos, videos, sound recordings and/or pictures.
+If I have permission to share your work on social media (or on my website), please let me know in your email.